divyaprabha07/Startup-Finanacial-kpi-Analysis/README.md

 ## Project Goal

 To build a dynamic, interactive dashboard that analyzes monthly financial data from 2022 to 2024 to:
-          Monitor financial health and operational efficiency.
+          1.Monitor financial health and operational efficiency.
-          Identify profit-draining trends and customer acquisition inefficiencies.
+          2.Identify profit-draining trends and customer acquisition inefficiencies.
-          Provide stakeholders with a real-time snapshot of startup performance.
+          3.Provide stakeholders with a real-time snapshot of startup performance.

 ## Dataset